What Are the Three Types of Mesothelioma?

 Most patients also experience ascites, or a buildup of fluid in the abdomen, which can cause additional pain and bloat.

-Peritoneal mesothelioma symptoms mirror those of other abdominal illnesses — such as IBS — as well as stomach or ovarian cancer.
+Symptoms can mirror those of other abdominal illnesses — such as IBS — as well as stomach or ovarian cancer.
 This can make the disease difficult and time-consuming to diagnose.
 As with pleural mesothelioma, doctors will use imaging tests, blood tests, and biopsies.
-Peritoneal mesothelioma patients may require a specific needle biopsy, called paracentesis, to remove and test abdominal fluid, or a camera-assisted biopsy, such as a laparoscopy or peritoneoscopy.
+Patients may require a specific needle biopsy, called paracentesis, to remove and test abdominal fluid, or a camera-assisted biopsy, such as a laparoscopy or peritoneoscopy.
 In some patients, a surgical biopsy, called a laparotomy, may be necessary if other, less-invasive biopsies fail to provide a definitive diagnosis.

 Peritoneal Mesothelioma: Treatment

-Doctors recommend a multimodal treatment approach for peritoneal mesothelioma, depending on how far the cancer has progressed.
-It includes chemotherapy, radiation, surgery, and, in some cases, immunotherapy.
+Doctors recommend a multimodal treatment approach for peritoneal mesothelioma, depending on how far the disease has progressed.
+It can include chemotherapy, radiation, surgery, and, in some cases, immunotherapy, or a combination.

 The most common surgery for malignant peritoneal mesothelioma is a combination of cytoreductive surgery to remove all of the visible tumors in the abdominal cavity and Hyperthermic Intraperitoneal Chemotherapy (HIPEC), a heated chemotherapy wash placed inside the abdomen to kill any remaining cancer cells.
 Radiation is often used before or after to shrink or reduce tumors and prevent cancer recurrence.